How to Become a Foster Carer

 - Who are the Children and Young People?

 - Working together

 - Moving on

-5. You decide if you want to formally apply to become a carer.
+You decide if you want to formally apply to become a carer.
 Following your preparation group you will be given an application form to complete if you wish to complete your fostering journey.

 - Protection of Vulnerable Groups (PVG) police disclosure check

 - Employment history

 - Employment reference